xcv58/selection-menu/README.md

 ## Properties

 * `menu` - the menu DOM element that SelectionMenu creates.
 Modify its innerHTML to adjust the menu on the fly according to the selection.
+* `selectionStartElement`, `selectionEndElement` - DOM elements that the selection starts and end with (can be the same)

 ## Methods